dippyshere/Durr-Burger-Game/README.md

 | UI Interaction | Mouse Left |

 ## How do I download this???
 Simple!
-To grab the latest release, head to the releases tab by clicking here, or to grab the latest version, clone this repo
+To grab the latest release, head to the releases tab by [clicking here](https://github.com/dippyshere/Durr-Burger-Game/releases) or above; or to grab the latest version, [clone this repo](https://github.com/dippyshere/Durr-Burger-Game/archive/master.zip).

 ### Notice